Yochengliu/Relation-Shape-CNN/docs/index.md

 # Abstract

 Point cloud analysis is very challenging, as the shape implied in irregular points is difficult to capture.
-In this paper, we propose RS-CNN, namely, Relation-Shape Convolutional Neural Network, which extends regular grid CNN to irregular configuration for point cloud analysis.
-The key to RS-CNN is learning from relation, i.e., the geometric topology constraint among points.
-Specifically, the convolutional weight for local point set is forced to learn a high-level relation expression from predefined geometric priors, between a sampled point from this point set and the others.
-In this way, an inductive local representation with explicit reasoning about the spatial layout of points can be obtained, which leads to much shape awareness and robustness.
+In this paper, we propose RS-CNN, namely, Relation-Shape Convolutional Neural Network, which extends regular grid CNN to irregular configuration for point cloud analysis. ___The key to RS-CNN is learning from relation___, i.e., the geometric topology constraint among points.
+Specifically, the convolutional weight for local point set is forced to ___learn a high-level relation expression from predefined geometric priors___, between a sampled point from this point set and the others.
+In this way, an inductive local representation with ___explicit reasoning about the spatial layout of points___ can be obtained, which leads to much shape awareness and robustness.
 With this convolution as a basic operator, RS-CNN, a hierarchical architecture can be developed to achieve contextual shape-aware learning for point cloud analysis.
 Extensive experiments on challenging benchmarks across three tasks verify RS-CNN achieves the state of the arts.

 # Motivation